 - 1. Directors may claim mileage and per diem for no more than five (5) Board of Directors meetings in any one quarter of a fiscal year. - 2.
 Claims for more than one guarter cannot be submitted on the same claim form. - 3.
 Directors may claim one day of per diem reimbursement regardless of the number of meetings held on that day. - 4.
 Claims should be submitted within 30 days after the end of a quarter. - 5.
-Mail or fax one copy of the completed claim forms (with director's signature & field representative's verification signature) to the State Board office. - 6.
+Email, Mail, or fax one copy of the completed claim forms (with director's signature & field representative's verification signature) to the State Board office. - 6.
 Districts are responsible for managing the mileage and per diem funds for the fiscal year and keeping all records up to date. - 7.
 Deadline for 1st, 2nd & 3rd quarter director mileage and per diem claims is July 1st. - 8.
-Deadline for 4th quarter director mileage and per diem claims is September 30th. - 9.
-Unused funds must be returned to the State Soil and Water Conservation Board.
-Deadline for the return of these funds is September 30th.
+Deadline for 4th quarter director mileage and per diem claims is September 30th.